Food and Drug Administration, HHS.

 (Response) FDA believes the cited estimates do not apply to this rulemaking because the source analysis projects burdens associated with EHR, PHR, and radiology information systems (RISs).
 EHR and PHR systems are not included in this rulemaking, and RIS are already regulated and would not be affected by this final rule.
 Moreover, the burden of complying with class III requirements is significantly greater.

-(Comment 3) A comment asked that FDA include in its Analysis of Impact an estimate of costs associated with developing and implementing the necessary systems to ensure compliance with FDA's MDR requirements, as many MDDS manufacturers are non-traditional medical device manufacturers.
+(Comment 3) A comment asked that FDA include in its Analysis of Impact an estimate of costs associated with developing and implementing the necessary systems to ensure compliance Start Printed Page 8648with FDA's MDR requirements, as many MDDS manufacturers are non-traditional medical device manufacturers.
 The comment noted that IT companies could have products being used in both MDDS and non-MDDS applications.

 (Response) In the analysis of impacts in the proposed rule, FDA estimated costs of complying with FDA's QS and MDR regulations.
 Although specific requirements may initially be unfamiliar to some manufacturers, FDA believes most manufacturers' existing quality systems would need only minimal modification to bring them into compliance, if they are not already.
 FDA notes that IT companies selling equipment marketed for general IT use and not marketed for MDDS intended uses would not be subject to MDDS regulation, whether or not the product may be used in an MDDS application.
 FDA reiterates that the cost of complying with QS and MDR regulations is not a burden imposed by this rulemaking.
 These are burdens that manufacturers already incurred, notwithstanding FDA's exercise of enforcement discretion with regard to manufacturers of MDDS devices.